 Sara is originally from Texas, but is proud to be a Chicagoan currently.
-She is the Editor-in-Chief of the literary magazine Arcturus; she teaches undergrad writing at Roosevelt University; she is an Editor-at-Large for the Chicago Review of Books; and she is currently working on a short story collection.
+She is the Editor-in-Chief of the literary magazine Arcturus; she teaches undergrad writing at Roosevelt University; she is an Editor-at-Large for the Chicago Review of Books; and she is currently working on a short story collection and a novel.

 Sara thinks you should read: The collected works of Flannery O’Connor.

 Fun fact: During dinner, I once arm-wrestled a Pulitzer Prize-winning author over the last piece of sushi.

 Jennifer writes historical romance with The Wild Rose Press (Priceless Deception, A Deal with Lord Devlin), along with short stories and flash fiction.
 Her short story “Tooth” was nominated for a 2017 Pushcart Prize.
 She is a founding member of the kates and performed with Live Lit shows including Write Club, Story Club, Serving the Sentence, and Guts & Glory.
 Jennifer is currently working on Season 2 of Creepy History, a weekly podcast she co-hosts with Fraser Coffeen.

 Jen thinks you should read: Just an Ordinary Day by Shirley Jackson